 Cybersecurity is much like driving a car: one accident can change everything, sending ripples of misfortune through every aspect of your life.
 Protecting your devices may seem excessive, even silly.
 Do you really need two-factor identification?
 Aren’t all those complicated passwords just a little annoying?
 Isn’t public Wi-Fi use acceptable in small doses?

 Change this one setting to get faster internet spe

 Have you ever been frustrated by slow internet speeds?
 There are many things that could be causing delays in your connection speed.
 No one likes waiting for web pages to load or videos to play.
 But if you haven't changed this setting on your computer, you're probably not getting the speeds you deserve.

 Sell your old cellphone for big bucks

 When learning about and playing with your new smartphone, did you ever stop to think about what to do with the old one?
 Throw it out?
 Give it away?
 You weren't planning on using it ever again, after all, and it was just going to be a high-tech paperweight.
 While it may be too late for the phone you replaced years ago, it's a good thing to know that you can actually sell your old phone.
 And not for pennies, either.
 But for real money.

 Images contain a treasure trove of hidden, useful data, including date and time of image capture, time zone, type of smartphone used, and the geographical location.
 To expose any photo’s hidden data, forensic tools may be used.
 Forensic tools can detect simple metadata or perform more advanced functions, such as to determine if a photo was altered.

 Stop robocalls with Google Voice

-Even with the federal Do Not Call registry in place, automated phone calls can still come flooding in.
+Even with the National Do Not Call Registry in place, automated phone calls can still come flooding in.
 Many businesses sell your information to third parties.
 In fact, agreeing to this kind of information trade can be part of the deal for many free or low-cost services.
-The bottom line is: Robocalls are annoying and need to be stopped.
+The bottom line: Robocalls are annoying and need to be stopped.